-One of the notable features of a transition element is the great variety of oxidation states it may show in its compounds.
+One of the notable features of a transition elements is the great variety of oxidation states these may show in their compounds.
 Table 8.3 lists the common oxidation states of the first row transition elements.

 Table 8.3: Oxidation States of the first row Transition Metals (the most common ones are in bold types)